 The disposal of any Council owned asset is subject to achieving "Best Consideration" either in line with s123 of the Local Government Act 1972 or s233 of the Town and Country Planning Act 1990 where land has previously been appropriated for planning purposes.

-There are exceptions where a disposal at less than best consideration can be permitted, where the variance does not exceed £2m if there are clear economic, social or environmental benefit in line with the terms of the General Disposal Consent (England) 2003 or otherwise where the Secretary of State has provided a specific consent on the basis of a Council request.
+There are exceptions where a disposal at less than best consideration, where the variance does not exceed £2m can be permitted if there are clear economic, social or environmental benefit in line with the terms of the General Disposal Consent (England) 2003 or otherwise with the consent of the Secretary of State.